Tax deductions for student loans and other tax breaks

 • Transportation

-• Similar personal, living or family expenses
+• Similar personal, living, or family expenses

-Questions to ask before filing your taxes
+Questions to ask before you file your taxes

 Before you dive into the nitty-gritty of tax prep, there are a few questions to answer first: